chazzka/clanekcathedral/clanek.md

 Several takeouts can be extracted from the experiments.
 Both algorithms have to be trained on the regular dataset containing zero to no anomalies.
 This could be a problem in a production environment where anomalies are usual.
+However, as shown in the article, such training is the only option when trying to label the previously unseen - novelty - datapoints.
 Furthermore, without tedious hyperparameters tweaking, the One-class SVM algorithm showed more false positive findings as opposed to the Local Outlier Factor.
-However, as shown in the article, such training is the only option when trying to label the previously unseen - novelty - datapoints.
+Both algorithms are available in the Scikit's python environment and are open-source and ready to use by anyone.

 ## Conclusion